wolfden/ComfyUi_String_Function_Tree/README.md

 This command clones the repository into your `ComfyUI/custom_nodes/` directory.
 You should now be able to access and use the nodes from this repository.

-After restart you should see a new menu under the util submenu called String Function Tree - click on it and a new node will appear in your workflow
+After restart you should see a new menu under the utils submenu called String Function Tree - click on it and a new node will appear in your workflow